-A select number of visiting fellows may be admitted for a period of enrollment of at least three months and up to one year.
+A select number of visiting fellows may be admitted for a period of enrollment of three months to one year.
 This option is available for advanced doctoral students at other universities who are conducting relevant research and who have appropriate funding (for instance, from a grant or fellowship).
-They will be granted full access to all Harvard libraries and facilities.
 Each visiting fellow must be sponsored by an HGSE faculty member and must be approved by the Associate Dean for Faculty Affairs.